6fears7/RainMeadow_OnlineArena/README.md

 ## Using ExternalGameMode's Hooks

-You can review all the hooks provided to you for your game mode in the BaseGameMode.cs file in the RainMeadow file [LINK HERE].
+You can review all the hooks provided to you for your game mode in the BaseGameMode.cs file in the [RainMeadow file](https://github.com/henpemaz/Rain-Meadow/blob/main/Arena/ArenaOnlineGameModes/BaseGameMode.cs).

 ### Hook Types:
 If the function is virtual, you will inherit its contents unless you override it.
 Double check your hook if you are seeing unanticipated behavior.
 Some virtual functions are left blank since I had no need for them but decided it'd be nicer for others to have than performing an IL hook.